By Erin Marissa Russell

 - Fruits we call oranges are the result of hybrids between pomelos and mandarins.
 However, the fruits we call the tangerine are hybrids between different types of mandarins.
 That means while orange fruits like the navel orange or blood orange will have a pomelo as an ancestor, tangerines only have mandarin ancestors.

-- While oranges originated from Asia (specifically from south China and Indonesia), the tangerine was first produced in Florida in the 1800s.
+- While oranges originated from Asia (specifically from south China and Indonesia), the origins of tangerines is the the United States, more specifically in Florida in the 1800s.